GTGOTG/gtgotg-app/README.md

 **Built with ❤️ for travelers who need to go on the go!** 🚽✨

 ---
-*Last updated: September 16, 2025 - Enhanced with Geoapify integration and professional branding* Coloradoqualityllc-Jessica E
+*Last updated: September 18, 2025 - Testing webhook integration after reconnection*